DworkinLab/episodicSequenceData/Novalign_pipeline.md

 done
 ```

-2) Create script to call all and run in parallel (use "&" which puts job in background then multiple can run at a time)
+__2) Create script to call all and run in parallel (use "&" which puts job in background then multiple can run at a time)__

-This creates a file that has all the scripts made in step 1) in a list with & at the end to run in parrallel
+This creates a file that has all the scripts made in step 1) in a list with ''&'' at the end to run in parrallel

 One method to run only half is make files/basename based on lane (i.e 001 or 002)